caelumproject/Apollo/README.md

 `cd && rm -rf Apollo && git clone https://github.com/caelumproject/Apollo && chmod -R 755 Apollo/ && cd Apollo`

 This will remove the repository and reinstall it completely.

+**Known bugs**

+After creating the initial account, chances are likely that your node will start without unlocking the account first.
+Until this is fixed, we recommend you, after first run, to stop the node and restart it.
+Check the logs to confirm it's running!.